Ugocode/Consumer_Behaviour/README.md

 That is not hard to do right?

-This is a project inspired by the DSDJ program
+This project was inspired by the DSDJ program